lumoe/obsidian-rollover-daily-todos/README.md

 ### 2. Delete todos from previous day

 By default, this plugin will actually make a copy of incomplete todos.
 So if you forgot to wash your dog yesterday, and didn't check it off, then you will have an incomplete checkmark on yesterday's daily note, and a new incomplete checkmark will be rolled into today's daily note.
+If you use the `Undo last rollover` command, deleted todos will be restored (remember, the `time limit on this is 2 minutes`).

 Toggling this setting on will remove incomplete todos from the previous daily note once today's daily note has a copy of them.